veeam/blksnap/README.md

 * doc/ - Documentation
 * include/ - Libraries public headers
 * lib/ - Libraries sources
+* patches/ - Patches for the upstream linux kernel
 * pkg/ - Scripts for building deb and rpm packages
 * tests/ - Test scripts and tests source code
 * tools/ - Source files of tools for working with blksnap